 Are you an existing Accelerator member?
 Learn more about the concepts and metrics in this module, and how to build a debt tool like this here, here, here, and here.
 Not yet an Accelerator member?
-Consider becoming a member of the most comprehensive real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.
+Consider joining the real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.

 What’s Included in the Advanced Mortgage Amortization Module

 This mortgage amortization module is on the one hand simple (i.e. only a handful of inputs, all included on one worksheet, etc), and on the other hand comprehensive in scope and capability.
 I’ve included everything I can think would be needed to model the cash flows of a senior or junior mortgage, assuming all loan proceeds fund in time zero.

 Before showing you how to use the module, allow me to share a few of the features included in the module.

 Michael has blogged on this topic several times (e.g. here and here), and so I’ll leave the teaching to him on this.
 But the model includes the ability to calculate interest assuming 30/360, Actual/Actual, Actual/360, and Actual/365 periods.
 Or in other words, the interest is calculated assuming either a 30 day month and 360 day year, or some variation of that.

 The module can accommodate both fixed rate and variable rate loans via a simple drop-down.
 If you toggle the ‘Rate Type’ to ‘Variable’, the ‘Annual Rate’ column turns blue allowing you to change the periodic rate for each month.